Zinedine Zidane Announces Departure from Real Madrid

 "We always want more and more; I couldn't ask for more from these players, but now is the time for them to have a different voice in the changing room."

 Zidane was only appointed Real boss in January 2016 after Rafael Benitez was sacked.
-He went on to lead Real to their 11th Champions League as they beat Atletico Madrid on penalties and finished runners-up in La Liga.
+He went on to lead Real to their 11th Champions League triumph, as they beat Atletico Madrid on penalties and finished runners-up in La Liga.

-Zidane then won a La Liga and Champions League double in his first full season in charge and masterminded a third victory in Europe's biggest club tournament in last Saturday's final, with Real beating Liverpool 3-1 in Kiev, Ukraine.
+The Frenchman then won a league-and-Champions League double in his first full season in charge and masterminded a third victory in Europe's biggest club tournament in Saturday's final, with Real beating Liverpool 3-1 in Kiev, Ukraine.

 After adding two UEFA Super Cups, two FIFA Club World Cups and a Spanish Super Cup, Zidane's trophy haul as Real manager comes to nine in under two-and-a-half years: